amicuchu/NintendoClientsWiki/Game-Server-Overview.md

 Each game server actually consists of two servers: an authentication server and a secure server.
 After retrieving login information elsewhere, NEX connects to the authentication server.
 This server only provides a single service: the [authentication service](Authentication-Protocol).
 The connection to the authentication server isn't secure.
 Anyone with enough knowledge can decrypt the packets, but that's not a problem: the only purpose of the authentication server is to set up a secure connection to the secure server.

 ### Game server identification
 Each game server has a unique game server id and a sandbox access key.
 The game server id is used to determine the location of the game server, either by DNS lookup (Switch) or from an external server (3DS/Wii U).
 The access key is used to calculate the PRUDP packet checksum.
-It's known by both the client and the server, but never sent throught the connection.
+It's known by both the client and the server, but never sent through the connection.

 List of game server ids and access keys: [[Game Server List]]